gitjv/DynamicWeb_B_test/README.md

 # DynamicWeb_B_test
 Demo tree and zip for modified version of the Gramps DynamicWeb report

-_Dynamic Web Report B_ is an enhancement of the original Gramps Dynamic Web Report
+_Dynamic Web Report B_ is an enhancement of the original Gramps Dynamic Web Report.
+(This is an update of my earlier version, but it has the same name.)

-The document __Dynamic Web Report B.pdf__ describes what it does.
+The document __Dynamic Web B Report.pdf__ describes what it does.
 In short it has:

 **Timeline Events**
 * The event tab for a person is a timeline with their own events, plus vital events (births and deaths) of their siblings, parents, children and spouses.
 Tickboxes let you filter out various events.